-Very Low Frequency – Electromagnetic or VLF-EM surveying is a geophysical technique of using low radio transmissions.
-This continuous wave of high power, low frequency transmission ranges from 3 kHz to 24 kHz.
-When the frequencies come in contact with a conductive material in the subsurface, they generate a secondary magnetic field around the source of the frequency.
+Very Low Frequency – Electromagnetic or VLF-EM surveying is a geophysical technique using very low frequency radio transmissions.
+The continuous, high power, low frequency electromagnetic transmission ranges from 3 kHz to 24 kHz.
+When the waves come in contact with a conductive material in the subsurface, they generate a secondary magnetic field around it.

-These instruments carry out a number of different frequencies in sequence to ensure that the secondary magnetic field is of the highest signal strength.
+These instruments measure number of different frequencies in sequence to ensure that the secondary magnetic field is of the highest signal strength.
 Once these conductors are found, the survey will measure the orientation, tilt-angle and/or dip-angle, of both primary and secondary fields to determine its position.

 As the instrument passes perpendicular over a conductive material that is standing vertical, the orientation will change from a maximum on one side and a minimum on the other.
 This point, where it changes from positive to negative is called the ‘crossover point' and is directly at the top of the conductor.
 If the conductive material dips, then the shape of the field will be distorted to be either positive or negative.